Skip to main content

 49 CFR 392: Driving of Commercial Motor Vehicles

 In order to operate a tractor-trailer, straight truck, tanker, and other commercial motor vehicles involved in interstate travel, the truck driver, his company, and all others responsible for the management, maintenance, operation, or driving of commercial motor vehicles or the hiring, supervision, training, assigning or dispatching of drivers must follow federal regulations.
 A driver must not drive while ill or fatigued.
 The driver may not use drugs illegally, but may take medication under the advice of a doctor if it doesn’t affect his ability to drive.
-Drivers must obey the speed limit, load cargo safely and perform periodic inspections, must drive with extreme caution in hazardous situations, use seat belts, and warn the public when a truck is stopped on the shoulder of the road.
-Drivers must also be able to stop before reaching a railroad track, and must stop when carrying a trailer or hazardous materials.
+Drivers must obey the speed limit, load cargo safely, perform periodic inspections, drive with extreme caution in hazardous situations, use seat belts, and warn the public when a truck is stopped on the shoulder of the road.
+Drivers must also be able to stop before reaching a railroad track and must stop when carrying a trailer or hazardous materials.
 Drivers must not shift when crossing tracks.

 49 CFR §392.3: ILL OR FATIGUED OPERATOR

-If a driver is ill or fatigued to a degree that it may cause him to be a danger to others on the road he must not drive.
-If the driver is already on the road when he realizes this he may continue to drive to the nearest safe place.
+If a driver is ill or fatigued to a degree that it may cause him to be a danger to others on the road, he must not drive.
+If the driver is already on the road when he realizes this, he may continue to drive to the nearest safe place.

 49 CFR §392.4: DRUGS AND OTHER SUBSTANCES